hakanai/haqua/README.markdown

 Known bugs which I haven't found a way to fix yet
 -------------------------------------------------

+LayoutStyle:

+* Despite the layout style correctly compensating for the visual margin of buttons, buttons still layout correctly when aligned to the edge of any other kind of component.

 JComboBox:

 * The border doesn't paint correctly over the text field of an editable combo box.